How to Train Dog to Take Treat Gently

 READ

-How Can I Train My Dog to Calm Down
+How to Train Dog to Bring Beer

 Remember that consistency is key when teaching any new behavior to your dog.
 Be patient throughout the process and avoid punishing or scolding rough behavior as it may escalate the problem.
 Instead, reward and positively reinforce gentle behavior consistently to reinforce the desired outcome.